πŸ§‘β€πŸ’» Structure From Motion

 Chapter 8: Scaling the model

-All is relative, so is your model.
-We have to scale it to the correct dimensions in order to really have it ready.
-We can do that within Metashape Professional as well, but in case you use the Standard version, here is a work-around.
+Everything is relative, including your model.
+We need to scale it to the correct dimensions to really have it ready.
+We can do this in Metashape Professional, but if you are using the standard version, here is a workaround.

 πŸ“– Estimated reading time: 3,5 minutes